Articles , Glossary

 Tag

-Tag is an interactive element presented with a keyword or phrase that enables the user to move quickly to the items marked up with it.
-Tags are actually pieces of metadata that provide quick access to specific categories of content so they support navigation with the additional way of content classification.
-Moreover, tags are often the elements that users create by themselves comparing to the names of categories that are fixed by the website and can’t be changed by users.
+A tag is an interactive element that presents a keyword or phrase, enabling the user to quickly move to the items marked up with it.
+Tags are actually pieces of metadata that provide quick access to specific categories of content, so they support navigation with an additional way of content classification.
+Moreover, tags are often the elements users create themselves, whereas category names are fixed by the website and can’t be changed by users.

 finance app animation

-Tags are widely used on the platforms based on user-generated content: when you upload the photo to the stock, post on the social networks or write on the blog, you can mark your content with the particular keywords which will then unite all the pieces of content marked with the tag.
+Tags are widely used on the platforms based on user-generated content: when you upload a photo to the stock, post on the social networks, or write on the blog, you can mark your content with particular keywords, which will then unite all the pieces of content marked with the tag.
 In terms of interaction, click on a tag moves the user to the webpage collecting all the content marked with this tag.
 Also, tags are an SEO-friendly technique increasing the chances that the content will be found via search engines.

 Loader

-Loader is an animated interactive element informing the user about the process of content loading.
+A loader is an animated, interactive element that informs the user about the process of content loading.
 As the process takes some time, this way the system shows that it’s working while users understand what is going on.
 It plays an important role in usability.
 Moreover, stylish animation and graphics may add beauty and fun to the process.
-The example below shows how loader works on pull-to-refresh in Slumber app.
+The example below shows how the loader works on pull-to-refresh in the Slumber app.

 mobile ui design case study animation